-I Am the Walrus: An Arctic Animal’s Existence
+I Am the Walrus: The Strange Existence of the Arctic’s Blubbery Behemoth

-Once, there were 20 species of walrus.
-But there are now thought to be only two species left – the Atlantic and the Pacific walrus.
-Aside from location, the primary difference between these cousins is their size.
-On average, the Pacific walrus weighs more than 3,745 pounds (1,700 kilograms), while the smaller Atlantic walrus comes in at 3,200 pounds (1,450 kilograms).
+Once, there were 20 species of walruses.
+But now, only two species are thought to remain – the Atlantic and the Pacific walrus.
+Aside from location, size is the the primary difference between these cousins.
+On average, the Pacific walrus weighs more than 3,745 pounds (1,700 kilograms); the smaller Atlantic walrus comes in at 3,200 pounds (1,450 kilograms).

 Having been around for millions of years – between 20 and 26 million – they have evolved to survive in unforgiving and constantly changing icy environments.

-And though one might worry about their welfare in the harsh Arctic climate, know that they are more likely to overheat than be too cold.
-Thanks to a thick layer of blubber made of fats and collagen, walrus are well equipped to handle the worst Mother Nature can throw at them.
+Although one might worry about their welfare in the harsh Arctic climate, they are more likely to overheat than be too cold.
+Thanks to a thick layer of blubber made of fats and collagen, walruses are well equipped to handle the worst Mother Nature can throw at them.

-When you come across a herd of walrus hauled out on the beach on an Arctic cruise, all you see is various shades of brown (and a bit of pink) for almost miles.
+When you come across a herd of walruses hauled out on the beach on an Arctic cruise, you see various shades of brown (and a bit of pink) for miles.
 The loud honks, the smells and the sheer volume of the animals overwhelms.

-Though they mostly prefer to rest on ice, in the summer months the ice recedes, leaving only sandy beaches with sometimes thousands of same sex walruses hauled out together.
+They mostly prefer to rest on ice, but the ice recedes in summer, leaving only sandy beaches with sometimes thousands of same sex walruses hauled out together.
 During breeding season, one bull can find himself with a harem of up to 20 cows.

-Over millions of years, the walrus has evolved canines into magnificent tusks.
-Their purpose is varied but their importance to the animals’ survival is constant.
-They’re used to help pull these enormous animals onto ice to rest, to maintain breathing holes in the ice, and to fight with others when needed.
-Walrus are the only pinnipeds – a class of carnivorous marine mammals that includes true seals, eared seals and the walrus – that grow tusks.
-And both males and females have them.
+Over millions of years, the walrus has evolved its canines into magnificent tusks.
+Their purpose is varied, but their importance to the animals’ survival is constant.
+They are used to help pull these enormous animals onto ice to rest, to maintain breathing holes in the ice and to fight with others when needed.
+Walruses are the only pinnipeds – a class of carnivorous marine mammals that includes true seals, eared seals and the walrus – that grow tusks.
+Males and females have them.

-“Walrus are still poached and hunted, as their [ivory] tusks can fetch a high price on black markets,” explains Hom-Weaver.
+“Walrus are still poached and hunted, as their [ivory] tusks can fetch a high price on black markets,” Hom-Weaver tells us.
 “They’re also used in customary carvings from villages in the remote Arctic regions of the world.”

-This makes us, humans, the walrus’ biggest threat and primary predator.
+This makes humans the walruses’ biggest threat and primary predator.

-Polar bears and orcas are certainly above walrus on the food chain and occasionally hunt younger and more vulnerable walrus.
-However, the sheer size of a walrus makes it difficult for these predators, causing them to expend too much energy trying to catch one.
+Polar bears and orcas are above walrus on the food chain and occasionally hunt younger and more vulnerable walruses.
+But the sheer size of a walrus makes it difficult for those predators, causing them to expend too much energy trying to catch one.

-With a powerful jaw, their cheeks create a forceful suction that draws clams right out of their shells.
+Thanks to a powerful jaw, their cheeks create a forceful suction that draws clams out of their shells.